2025 Conference

 The 2025 Michigan Pre-College and Youth Outreach 17th Annual Conference will be taking place in-person on October 28, 2025 at Michigan State University, East Lansing, MI!

 The 2025 conference will take place at Michigan State University.
-The conference will occur on Tuesday, October 28, 2025, from 8:00 to 5:30 PM.
+The Monday evening before the conference, the committee will host a Networking Dinner, a free event for all conference attendees.
+The conference will then occur on Tuesday, October 28, 2025, from 8:00 to 5:30 PM.
 A hot breakfast will be served at 8:00 AM with welcome remarks.
 The first session of speakers will begin at 9:00 AM, followed by the Keynote Speaker at 10:00 AM.
 At the conference, the check-in desk will open at 8:00 AM and remain open throughout the event for any assistance or queries you may have.

 The conference Steering Committee comprises 13 different educational institutions and organizations around the state of Michigan, with Michigan State University serving as this year’s location host.